risd-gd/htmloutput/jekyll-workflow/README.md

 ---

-# Hey HTML Outputters!
+# Hey HTML Outputters, here's how this works:

-Here's how this works.

 ---